 Confluence helps keep your team productive.
 Confluence automatically embeds newly created Jira issues in your related requirements documents, so it’s easy for your product managers to keep up on the progress of the development team’s work being tracked in Jira.

 Conversely, your requirements, and any other Confluence pages, are automatically linked to your epics and issues in Jira Software, so developers can get all the context they need without breaking their flow.
+You can even create and access Confluence pages directly from your sprint backlog and view them inline via “Pages” in the Jira sidebar.

 No matter which tool you live in, you have the context of what you’re working on, and full traceability.
 That means fewer headaches keeping track of everything, and greater efficiency for your team, day in and day out.